TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Some key certifications to look out for include:

-Your sleep position determines the type of pillow that will provide you with the best support.
+Your sleep position determines the type of pillow that provides you with the best support.

 Organic and sustainable products are sometimes more expensive.